Wrap-up liability insurance can alleviate the liability risks of general contractors and property owners involved in large construction projects.

 - Umbrella commercial insurance

-Optional additional coverage can be included, such as pollution liability insurance.
-However, there are other types of insurance that are not included in an owner-controlled wrap-up policy, like commercial auto insurance.
+Additional optional coverage can be included, such as pollution liability insurance.
+However, other types of insurance, like commercial auto insurance, are not included in an owner-controlled wrap-up policy.

 What Does a Contractor-Controlled Wrap-Up Policy Cover?